 Harsha Trust, in partnership with Klorofeel Foundation, has been creating an enabling environment; where learning is fun-filled and situation-specific.

 The intervention aims to inculcate a cutting-edge at imparting pertinent knowledge.
 While the children are learning, we emphasise an integrated approach involving the head, heart, and hands.
 The model contests the centralised processes of choosing a standard curriculum and criteria for teacher selection.
 We do not engage in the practice of teaching similar lessons to every child, regardless of context or level of preparation, and assigning grades based on a set assessment.

-Teacher’s role in the learning centre is to inspire and create the curiosity for the children to discover their appropriate approach towards learning.
-Parents are equally involved as they will create the same enabling at home.
+The teacher’s role in this learning centre is to inspire and create curiosity for the children to discover their appropriate approach to learning.
+Parents are equally involved so that they can create the same enabling environment at home.

-Harsha Trust and Klorofeel aims to reach more than 680+ districts across the country with almost 6000 passionate professionals to transform education.
-This education system does not ignore the local context and works on the local needs by building local entrepreneurship and local support systems bringing development to the particular area.
+Harsha Trust and Klorofeel aim to reach more than 680+ districts across the country with almost 6,000 passionate professionals to transform education.
+This education system does not ignore the local context and works on the local needs by building local entrepreneurship and support systems bringing development to the particular area.

 Let’s meet Charan…..

-Charan is a student studying first standard in Klorofeel Learning Centres.
-He started noticing that he was lagging behind in learning alphabets, words, counting and other basics when compared to his classmates.
-Some people unintentionally pointed out about this scenario often that affected him.
-Activities and games are integral part of the learning centre and hoop rolling game brought interest to Charan.
-Often, he used to shy away from interactions but came forward to request people to start the activity.
+Charan is a student studying in the first standard at Klorofeel Learning Centre.
+He started noticing that he was lagging in learning alphabets, words, counting and other basic skills compared to his classmates.
+Some people pointed out this scenario, which may have affected him mentally.